Facebook report warns of circulation of violence on the platform in Brazil - 11/06/2021 - World

 The recommendation regarding the issue is “to redouble public relations efforts around hate speech and bullying on Facebook”.

-In addition to texts from vehicles such as the British newspaper The Guardian and the Reuters news agency, analysts have included a report from sheet sobre a decisão tomada por Facebook, Twitter e Instagram de excluir um vídeo de março de 2020 em que Bolsonaro citava o uso de cloroquina para tratar a Covid e defendia o fim do isolamento social.
+In addition to texts from vehicles such as the British newspaper The Guardian and the Reuters news agency, analysts have included a report from sheet sobre a decisão tomada por Facebook, Twitter e Instagram de excluir um vídeo em que Bolsonaro aparece passeando por Brasília e provocando aglomerações.
+At the time, companies understood that content created misinformation and could “cause real harm to people.”

 In another document revealed by Haugen, the company defines “coordinated social harm” as “an activity coordinated or directed by a state or hostile agents with the intention of causing serious social harm” and proposes a gradation of harm caused and punishment to them.